 Displays and activities include:

 NSW Corps of Marines re-enactments, merry-go-round and jumping castle, old fashioned school room, horse drawn wagon rides, Light Horse Regiment, animals and pony rides, displays, music, food, stalls.

 Arms of Australia Inn Museum

-Due to its colourful history, the inn provides an interesting venue for local activities, tourism and special events such as school tours and exhibitions.
+Due to its colourful history, the inn provides an interesting venue for local activities, tour groups, special events, school tours and exhibitions.
 The museum contains artefacts that were either used or manufactured in the local area and thousands of photos.

-The Nepean District Historical Society meets at the inn on the 4th Saturday of each month at 1pm and includes a guest speaker.
+The Nepean District Historical Society meets at the Inn on the 4th Saturday of each month at 1pm and includes a guest speaker.
+Visitors are welcome.

-The inn is also the home of the NSW Corps of Marines also call the Arms of Australia Inn Museum home, their members recreate the lives and times of the First Fleet.
-Marines, sailors, convicts, gentlemen of quality and their ladies.
+The NSW Corps of Marines also call the Arms of Australia Inn Museum home, their members recreate the lives and times of the First Fleet Marines, sailors, convicts, gentlemen of quality and their ladies.